Miccighel/Readersourcing-2.0-RS_Server/README.md

 In the following, both deployment modalities are described along with their requirements.
 The manual installation allows RS_Server to run directly on the local machine while its source code is edited.
-Docker Compose builds the application and starts it together with PostgreSQL in an environment ready for **production**.
+Docker Compose builds the application and starts it together with PostgreSQL using the Rails **production** settings.

 Please, be sure to read the section dedicated to the **environment variables**, since RS_Server will not work properly without them.